gecko0307/polygen/README.md

 # Polygen
-A tool that generates convex collision shapes for Phaser 3 and Matter.js from images.
+A tool that generates sprite convex hulls for Phaser 3 and Matter.js.
 Uses [dlib](https://github.com/gecko0307/dlib) for image processing and [regionpropsford](https://github.com/aferust/regionpropsford) for blob detection.
 Outputs JSON object with fixtures.